GiG/open/README.md

 # GiG Open

-This is the repository for the static documentation site for GiG Open.
+This is the repository for the static documentation site for [the GiG Open microsite](https://gig.github.io/open/).

 ## Building the site